Visitor Parking Regulations

 c.
 Any vehicle not parked in a designated legal space is subject to ticketing and/or towing at the owner’s expense.

 d.
-Any vehicle parked along curbs or sidewalks, hindering/damaging university operations or property, or obstructing roadways, designated disability parking spaces, wheelchair ramp laydown (hashed out) areas, or reserved spaces is subject to ticketing and/or towing at the owner’s expense.
+Any vehicle parked along curbs or sidewalks, hindering/damaging university operations or property, or obstructing roadways, designated disability parking spaces, wheelchair ramp laydown (hashed out) areas, bus pull-offs, fire safety lanes, or reserved spaces is subject to ticketing and/or towing at the owner’s expense.
 Vehicles are not permitted to park in any space that may have any type of obstruction.
 This includes, but is not limited to, snow piles.

 g.
-Parking in East, Eisenhower, and Nittany Decks is head in only.
+Parking in the East, Eisenhower, Nittany, and West decks is head-in only.
 Lot entrance signs and multiple signs throughout these facilities clearly indicate this restriction.
 Vehicles backed into spaces are subject to ticketing and/or towing at the owner’s expense.
 Most end spaces and compact spaces are also signed “Vehicles must be within all lines.”
 Violators will be ticketed and/or towed at the owner’s expense.

 b.
 This grace period does not automatically exempt your vehicle from being ticketed; however, it may be used as a basis for appeal.